VershimaKelvin/ShoeShop/README.md

 ## Installation

-To get the source code on your computer and ready to run,all you have to do is clone the repo
+To get the source code on your computer and ready to run, all you have to do is clone the repo

-'''
-    git clone URL
-'''
-then run pub get to get all dependencies

-'''
-  pub get
-'''
+<span style="background-color: #FFFF00">git clone URL</span>